Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 Architectural TraitWhy It Matters Under Duress

 Silent activationProduces no sound that alerts the aggressor.
 A loud alarm in a room with a violent individual escalates the situation.
+A duress button that makes noise when activated tells the aggressor the worker just called for help.

 Room-level locationTells responders which room, not just which floor.
 Responders searching a hallway lose the minutes that matter most.